gh-abhay/gogogo/README.md

 gogogo
 ======
-Spoof GPS; simulate transit. :ghost: Just tell where would you like to Go. :ghost:
+Spoof GPS; simulate transit. :ghost: Where would you like to Go. :ghost:

 # Contributors